-Crowdfunding is not top of mind for most self-publishing authors, who generally concentrate on Amazon KDP, Createspace, Lulu, Smashwords and Draft2Digital distribution to generate ebook and book sales.
+Almost all concentrate on Amazon KDP, Lulu, Smashwords, and Draft2Digital distribution to generate ebook and book sales.

-However, many authors are finding success through crowdfunding for publishing.
+However, some authors are finding success through Kickstarter crowdfunding for publishing books.

-Kickstarter has announced that over the last seven years, $100,000,000 has been raised for publishing projects.
+Kickstarter announced that over the last seven years, $100,000,000 had been raised for Kickstarter book projects.
 Some of the statistics are quite staggering.

 Kickstarter Publishing Statistics (28 April 2009 — 10 August 2016)